-According to data from the San Diego Hunger Coalition, the COVID-19 pandemic and economic crisis both increased the strain on existing nutrition insecure populations and increased the number of individuals experiencing nutrition insecurity, many of whom experienced nutrition insecurity for the first time.
-In 2019, approximately one-quarter of people in SDC were nutrition insecure - including 44% of Hispanic or Latino individuals.
+According to data from the San Diego Hunger Coalition, the COVID-19 pandemic and economic crisis both increased the strain on existing nutrition insecure populations and increased the number of individuals experiencing nutrition insecurity,48 many of whom experienced nutrition insecurity for the first time.
+In 2019, approximately one-quarter of people in SDC were nutrition insecure.
 Due to the COVID-19 pandemic, the percent of SDC's population experiencing nutrition insecurity increased to a peak of 39% (1.3 million people) in April 2020, then leveled off to 30% (1 million people) in November 2020.
-As of June 2021, nutrition insecurity continued to affect nearly 1 in 3 SDC residents.
+As of June 2021, nutrition insecurity continued to affect nearly 1 in 3 SDC residents.49